 “Tai chi” full name “Tai Chi Chuan” (Supreme Ultimate Boxing) (different spelling: t‘ai chi/tàijí, ch‘üan/quán).
-Tai Chi is a set of gentle exercises that are proved to be beneficial for health.
+Tai Chi is sometimes called “shadow boxing”.

 It was created around the 13th century as a branch of Chinese martial arts in response to “hard” so-called “external” martial art styles.
 In modern times it is usually taught in a non-combat way.

 If you want or need to move your body but do not want to sweat in the gym.

 If you want to learn to move gracefully in a coordinated and elegant manner.

 If you want to improve your balance and reduce stress.

 My adventure with Tai Chi began in the second half of 80-ties.